kemoycampbell/comTaskLib/README.md

+# comTaskLib
+comTaskLib is a lightweight php library that is designed to eliminate the pain of writing codes from scratch
+#
+to peform basic tasks such as insert, delete, update, check whether a user credential is validate, etc.
+#
+This library is designed using Object Oriented Programming(OOP) principle, flexible and has included methods that are readily available
+#
+to you.
+ComTaskLib aims on speeding up programming and enable to get developers get more things done in a shorter time.
-# phpLibrary
+#
-a library to execute the common task instead of writing the code from scratch every time we need them such as database connection, connection status, insert, delete, update, isCredentialValid, etc, get connectionError Message,generate secure hash and many more

 This script has three classes:
 #
 Config.php -> use to config the database: